-- 12.1 The Municipal District shall identify Bodo, Cadogan, Hayter and Metiskow as hamlets. - 12.2 The Municipal District shall encourage the growth of hamlets by providing opportunities for a variety of land uses including, residential, commercial, industrial, recreational and institutional.
-Notwithstanding this policy, the Municipal District shall not support uses which are incompatible with elements of a small scale urban environment such as hazardous or polluting industries. - 12.3 The Municipal District shall direct, where practical, the expansion of hamlets to nonproductive agricultural land. - 12.4 In hamlets, subdivision or development which will not be serviced with communal water and/or sewage facilities shall be required to meet the standards established by Alberta Environment, the East-Central Health Authority and the Subdivision Approving Authority. - 12.5 In order to ensure that hamlets are well-planned the Municipal District may provide for the future land use needs of each individual hamlet through the determination of an appropriate planning scheme.
-These specific hamlet planning schemes may reflect: the existing and future land use pattern, - the existing and proposed parcel sizes. - the servicing demand for water and sewer, - the long-term future growth areas, and - any other matter the M.D. considers appropriate. - 12.6 The Municipal District shall not provide communal water and/or sewer services in presently unserviced hamlets until such time as the practicality of a communal water and/or sewage distribution system has been determined. - 1 by 12.7 The Municipal district shall establish an urban fringe area around the Hamlets in the Land Use Bylaw.
+- 12.1 The Municipal District shall identify Bodo, Cadogan, Hayter, and Metiskow as hamlets. - 12.2 The Municipal District shall encourage the growth of hamlets by providing opportunities for a variety of land uses including residential, commercial, industrial, recreational, and institutional.
+Notwithstanding this policy, the Municipal District shall not support uses which are incompatible with elements of a small-scale urban environment such as hazardous or polluting industries. - 12.3 The Municipal District shall direct, where practical, the expansion of hamlets to nonproductive agricultural land. - 12.4 In hamlets, subdivisions or development which will not be serviced with communal water and/or sewage facilities shall be required to meet the standards established by Alberta Environment, Alberta Health Services, and the Subdivision Authority. - 12.5 In order to ensure that hamlets are well-planned, the Municipal District may provide for the future land use needs of each hamlet through the determination of an appropriate planning scheme.
+These specific hamlet planning schemes may reflect: - the existing and future land use pattern, - the existing and proposed parcel sizes, - the servicing demand for water and sewer, - the long-term future growth areas, and - any other matter the Municipal District considers appropriate. - 12.6 The Municipal District shall not provide communal water and/or sewer services in presently unserviced hamlets until the practicality of a communal water and/or sewage distribution system has been determined. - $\frac{8}{8}{4}$ 12.7 The Municipal District shall establish an urban fringe area around the hamlets in the Land Use Bylaw.